-This response plan should be a designed set of instructions to help physician groups prepare for, detect, respond, and recover from cyber-related incidents.
-These plans are primarily technology driven and address malware detection, data theft, services outages, and address departments such as HR, finance, and customer service.
-A “who does what and when” plan.
+This response plan should be a designed set of instructions to help physician groups prepare for, detect, respond to, and recover from cyber-related incidents.
+These plans are primarily technology driven and address malware detection, data theft, service outages, and address departments such as HR, finance, and customer service, and a “who does what and when” plan.

 This may include state or local law enforcement, the FBI, or the Secret Service.
 Swift reporting can help facilitate the recovery of lost funds.
 Reports should not include PHI unless otherwise permitted under HIPAA.

 3. Report all Cyber Threat Indicators to Federal and Information-Sharing and Analysis Organizations

 Ex.
 Department of Homeland Security, the HHS Assistant Secretary for Preparedness and Response, and private sector cyber threat ISAOs.